The power of planning.

 Barely.

 I paid dearly for skipping the important part of creating a plan, which seems like an obvious mistake when it comes to triathlons.
-Yet, entrepreneurs and executives routinely do this with their business and jump into action without investing sufficient time into planning properly.
+Yet, entrepreneurs and executives routinely do this with their businesses and jump into action without investing sufficient time into planning properly.

 The bias for action is admirable, and I obviously share it.
 But not taking the time to create a strategy first makes for hard ass work later, and usually results in wasting resources.